 ´I use the vessel as a sculptural form of expression, and the surface as a canvas for my drawings.
-The ceramics I make are related to an ongoing exploration of cymatics, visual dynamics, kinetics and movement.
+The ceramics I make are related to an ongoing exploration of visual dynamics, kinetics and movement.
 Mark-making and decoration are equally as important as form.
-I attempt to work with spontaneity, pushing the material to its limit, making pieces that allude to a sense of fluidity and weightlessness.
-I´m in constant search of rhythm and balance, the fundamental elements of nature.
-In the firing it becomes possible to freeze clay in its vitrified state, register delicate traces of graceful lines, and capture the essence of a fleeting moment in time.
+I attempt to make pieces that allude to a sense of weightlessness, in search of rhythm and balance, fundamental elements of nature´

 Corrie Bain was born in Northern Scotland, and brought up in Greece.